Thermoelectric Analysis for Semiconductors & Electronics

 - Does the heat path of a component indicate weak points?

-Whether your task is product development, quality control, process optimization or damage analysis Linseis can provide you with the proper product to enhance your investigations.
-There are countless fields of application for thermal analysis methods such as dynamic differential calorimetry, thermogravimetry, or differential thermal analysis.
+Whether your task is product development, quality control, process optimization or damage analysis, Linseis can provide you with the proper product to enhance your investigations.
+There are countless fields of application for thermal analysis methods such as differential scanning calorimetry (DSC), thermogravimetry (TGA) or thermal (TCA) and electrical transport (HCS) measurement using the LaserFlash (LFA) technique or our proven LSR platform.
 LINSEIS leads the way in product capability.